jianastrero/temper-tamer/README.md

     1 item.
 So, i read the documentation and found out that i should be using FlowRow instead.

 # Future iterations
- - Animations
 - Create DTO's to not expose the models from the domain layer
 - Add more screens
 - Add more tests
+- Add more animations